ylhyra/ylhyra_content/data/Lopapeysa.md

       },
       "s_naaf28": {
         "meaning": "They are usually brown, gray, or black and they have a pattern which goes into a circle around your shoulders."
       },
-      "s_naaf33": {
-        "meaning": "gray, or black and they have a pattern which goes into a circle around your shoulders."
-      },
       "s_naaf50": {
         "meaning": "Wool sweaters are thick and warm and because of that it is very good to own a wool sweater when one goes camping."